 Children and adults with motor limitations can still use technology through special switches.
-These disability adapted switches can be used to operate home appliances, fixtures, toys, learning devices and different types of electronic gadgets.
-Before you browse our online store, here are some facts that can help you choose the best type of assistive switches for the disabled.
+These disability-adapted switches can be used to operate home appliances, fixtures, toys, learning devices and different types of electronic gadgets.
+Before you browse our online store, here are some facts that can help you choose the best type of assistive switches for people with disabilities.

 - Gumballs & Jumbos

 - Sip, Puff & Mouth Switches

 - Textured Switches